openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

 This will work well, but given that we are CPU-bound instead of request bound we might want to choose a different autoscaling class that is based on CPU load to be able to manage our scaling more effectively.

 ## HPA AutoScaling
 CPU based autoscaling metrics are acheived using something called a Horizontal Pod Autoscaler (HPA).
 In our example we want to scale up when we start using 70% of the CPU.
-We do this by adding a few annotations to our service: `autoscaling.knative.dev/{metric,target,class}`
+We do this by adding three new annotations to our service: `autoscaling.knative.dev/{metric,target,class}`

 ```yaml